-Ability to apply for certification/labeling
+Ability to apply for certification/labelling

-Most literature points to the fact that with blockchain technologies in place (to ensure a transparent data sharing system and information tracking) mislabeling is reduced and chances of getting a certification/label can be improved as well.
-For instance, Lin et al. (2021), presented the case of a traceable solution for a tuna value chain called TraceTales, which allowed for automated print of labels, giving actors more trust in the product and in the accuracy of information.
+Most literature points to the fact that with blockchain technologies in place (to ensure a transparent data-sharing system and information tracking) mislabelling is reduced and chances of getting a certification/label can be improved.
+For instance, Lin et al. (2021), presented the case of a traceable solution for a tuna value chain called TraceTales, which allowed for the automated print of labels, giving actors more trust in the product and the accuracy of information.